 The study also had some good news…

-In addition to discovering the why behind the salt/hypertension connection, the researchers also found that Klotho supplementation could prevent the development of hypertension.
+In addition to discovering the why behind the salt/hypertension connection, the researchers also found that Klotho supplementation could help prevent the development of hypertension.
 Of course, their next step is to test this in humans.

 - Exercise — Studies show that Klotho levels increase following exercise.